Inertial confinement fusion: Direct vs. indirect drive

 Indirect drive laser ICF uses a hohlraum which is irradiated with laser beam cones from either side on its inner surface to bathe a fusion microcapsule inside with smooth high intensity X-rays.
 The highest energy X-rays can be seen leaking through the hohlraum, represented here in orange/red.

 In the simplest method of inertial confinement, the fuel is arranged as a sphere.
 This allows it to be compressed uniformly from all sides.
 To produce the inward force, the fuel is placed within a thin capsule that absorbs energy from the driver beams, causing the capsule shell to explode outward.
 The capsule shell is usually made of a lightweight plastic fabricated using plasma polymerization, and the fuel is deposited as a layer on the inside by injecting or diffusing the gaseous fuel into the shell and then freezing it.

 Shining the driver beams directly onto the fuel capsule is known as "direct drive".
 The implosion process must be extremely uniform in order to avoid asymmetry due to Rayleigh–Taylor instability and similar effects.
 For a beam energy of 1 MJ, the fuel capsule cannot be larger than about 2 mm before these effects disrupt the implosion symmetry.
 This limits the size of the laser beams to a diameter so narrow that it is difficult to achieve in practice.

 On the other hand, "indirect drive" illuminates a small cylinder of heavy metal, often gold or lead, known as a hohlraum.
 The beam energy heats the hohlraum until it emits X-rays.
 These X-rays fill the interior of the hohlraum and heat the capsule.
 The advantage of indirect drive is that the beams can be larger and less accurate.
 The disadvantage is that much of the delivered energy is used to heat the hohlraum until it is "X-ray hot", so the end-to-end energy efficiency is much lower than the direct drive method.

 Within the direct inertial confinement fusion scheme, there are two alternative approaches: shock ignition and fast ignition.
 In both cases the compression and heating processes are separated.
 First, a set of driver lasers compress the fuel up to an optimal point were the plasma is condensed and found in a stagnation state, this is, it has approximately homogenous temperature and density at its core.
-Then, another mechanism heates the plasma up to fusion conditions.
+Then, another mechanism heats the plasma up to fusion conditions.